Posted on: 7 August 2024

 Excellence in Action Justin Davies

-Rising Star Nick Adams
+A Star in the Making Nick Adams

 Ben Parker, Advanced Lived Experience Practitioner, expressed his gratitude: "Their involvement is fundamental to the success of our programmes.
 Their experiences and feedback drive us to continually improve and adapt.”

-To finish off the day, we premiered a series of films Arc Hounslow, where service users shared details from their recovery journey.
+To finish off the day, we premiered a series of films from Arc Hounslow, where service users shared details from their recovery journey.

 You can watch the films below, which were developed by Hounslow Council:

-Kamala’s Journey
+Kamala’s journey

-Carly’s Journey
+Carly’s journey